The Parent Handbook on Childhood and Teen Depression

 White Paper: Model School District Policy on Suicide Prevention: Implementing Effective Prevention Strategies

-Download the White Paper > Abstract Model School District Policy on Suicide Prevention: Model Language, Commentary, and Resources is the recognized policy for effective district-level engagement...
+Download the White Paper Abstract Model School District Policy on Suicide Prevention: Model Language, Commentary, and Resources is the recognized policy for effective district-level engagement for...

 As we close out 2019 and look ahead to 2020 and beyond, Erika’s Lighthouse is excited about new possibilities and reaching new populations.
 Over the past few years, Erika’s Lighthouse has...